-Carrying a stun gun is similar to carrying a gun in that it is a special law.
-There are different laws for owning stun guns and for carrying them around in public where you could use them to hurt people.
+Carrying a stun gun is similar to having a gun because it is a special law.
+There are different laws for owning stun guns and moving them around in public where you could use them to hurt people.

-The laws pertaining to the legality of carrying a stun gun or taser, or putting it in your car is based on each state.
-Almost all states allow civilians to have and carry a stun gun or a taser for personal protection.
+The law’s tonality of carrying a stun gun or Taser or putting it in your car is based on your location.
+Almost all states allow civilians to have and carry a stun gun or a Taser for personal protection.
 However, some states and local areas have different regulations that may or may not necessitate a permit.

 When it comes to travel, this greatly depends on where you are going and your method of transportation.

-For example, if you are traveling by car in your state, you may bring your taser or stun gun with you, and you can have it in your hotel just the same as you would have it in your home because your hotel serves as your home during the course of your trip.
+For example, if you are traveling by car in your state, you may bring your Taser or stun gun with you, and you can have it in your hotel just the same as you would in your home because your hotel serves as your home during your trip.

 If you are flying, the TSA says you can keep self-defense sprays and stun guns in your checked baggage, but you cannot have them in your carry-on.
 If you are going from one state to another, you have to make sure that state isn’t one of the few that requires a permit to carry your stun gun or Taser, and if it is, make sure you get a permit ahead of time.